Jansing-JHU/en-525-615-sp22-lab08/README.md

 ![Code Generator](media/Project_Manager_View_Code_Generator.png)

 Save the project and generate code.
-After the code generation, make sure that there are separate files for `gpio.c`, `spi.c', `main.c`, `usart.c`, `usb.c`.
+After the code generation, make sure that there are separate files for `gpio.c`, `spi.c`, `main.c`, `usart.c`, `usb.c`.
 If there are not, go back and try again.

 Now, copy the files `ILI9341_GFX.c` and `ILI9341_STM32_Driver.c` to the `Src` directory of your project.
 Do the same for `5x5_font.h`, `ILI9341_GFX.h` and `ILI9341_STM32_Driver.h` but put those in the `Inc` directory.
 You will find these files in the `ILI9341` directory in this assignment repo.